-Assessments: Assessments shall be face-to-face and performed by qualified staffing.
+Assessments; Assessments shall be face-to-face and performed by qualified staffing.
 If the face-to-face assessment is provided by a registered or certified counselor, face-to-face interaction must take place, at minimum, between the certified counselor who has completed the assessment for the beneficiary and the Medical Director, licensed physician, or LPHA.
 This interaction also must be documented appropriately in the medical record to establish the determination of medical necessity for the beneficiary.
 The purpose of assessing a participant is to determine an appropriate current Diagnostic and Statistical Manual of Mental Disorders (DSM) Axis I diagnosis of a substance-related disorder, to establish medical necessity, and to arrive at the appropriate level of care.
 The level of care entails both the number of contacts per week the participant is expected to make during treatment, the expected level of time that the participant will remain in the program and the Urine Analysis (UA) testing schedule.
 Each participant will be assigned to an appropriate group and primary counselor, as determined by the Contractor's Program Director or Assistant Program Director.
 Each program includes appropriate individual counseling.
 ASAM level of care data shall be recorded in the client chart and reported to the county for each assessment.
-The Youth ASAM tool shall be used for Youth (age 13- 17).
-Medical necessity for an adolescent individual shall also meet the ASAM adolescent criteria.
+The Youth ASAM tool shall be used for Youth (age 13-17).
+Medical necessity for an adolescent individual shall be assessed to be at risk of developing a SUD.
+The adolescent individual shall also meet the ASAM adolescent criteria.